 Out of school clubs

 Out of school clubs are open before and after school, and all day during school holidays.
 They offer a quiet space for catching up with homework, as well as plenty of fun activities.
-They're for children aged three to 14, or up to 16 for children with special needs.
+They're for children aged 3 to 14, or up to 16 for children with special needs.

-Some breakfast and after school clubs are linked to schools.
+Some breakfast clubs and after school clubs are linked to schools.
 They offer a variety of activities on top of the normal school day.
 These include things such as music, art, sport, or study support.

 Some out of school clubs will drop off or pick children up from local schools.
-Talk to your child’s school to find out if they offer an out-of-school club.
+Talk to your child’s school to find out if they offer an out of school club.

 Babysitters